×

 • Gallbladder or stomach surgery

-Chronic diarrhoea could be a sign of a more severe disorder like irritable bowel syndrome or inflammatory bowel disease.
-On the other hand, frequent and severe diarrhoea could be a sign of intestinal illness or a functional bowel condition.
+Chronic diarrhoea may indicate a more serious condition, such as irritable bowel syndrome or inflammatory bowel disease.
+Alternatively, frequent and severe diarrhoea could be a symptom of an intestinal disorder or a functional bowel issue.

 Symptoms of Diarrhoea